jxhnthan/HDB/architecture/ARCHITECTURE.md

 ## Key Functions

-The platform performs two core functions:
+The proposed architecture serves two core functions:

 **Ingestion**: A weekly, fully automated pipeline downloads CSV data from `data.gov.sg`, applies cleaning and transformation logic, and stores the results in an S3-based data lake.